udaykiran009/oneCCL/doc/rst/source/installation.rst

 .. highlight:: bash

-.. highlight:: bash

-Installation Guide
+Installation guide
 ==================

 This page explains how to install and configure the oneAPI Collective Communications Library (CCL).